raid-guild/quiver/packages/website/docs/getting-started.md

 Notes

 - You need to have an infura account setup / or any other RPC provider for static provider to work.
 This is needed to interact with the contract when the user has not connected to the wallet.
-- Default network is needed to switch to the network if the user is connected to a different network.
+- Default chain id is needed to switch to the network if the user is connected to a different network.
+If you do not provide the prop, the network will not auto switch.
 - You can integrate wallet providers that are supported by web3modal.

 3. Now, you are ready to use hooks within your routes.